OWCP Longshore Disbursement System (LDS) 2013

 Privacy Impact Analysis

-The external sharing of data is the required connection to Treasury's Financial Management Service (FMS).
+The electronic external sharing of data is the required connections to ACS-SBU, SSA, Dept. of Commerce and the Treasury's FMS.

-The transmission of data to Treasury (FMS) is through a direct connection which includes two factor authentication and encryption of the data.
-Since the connection is made through the OWCP network an Interconnection Service Agreement is in place between OWCP and Treasury's FMS.
-In addition, an MOU between the U.S. Department of Labor and U. S. Treasury Department is also in place covering this connection.
+Since the connection is made through the OWCP network, an Interconnection Service Agreement is in place between OWCP and Treasury's FMS.
+In addition, an MOU between the U.S. Department of Labor and U. S. Treasury Department is in place covering this connection.
 The data is used in order for payments to be issued to claimants.

 The following questions are directed at notice to the individual of the scope of PII collected, the right to consent to uses of said information, and the right to decline to provide information.